clay/clay-reindexer/README.md

 * **limit**: Number.
 Optional.
 Limit the number of pages processed.
 * **prefix**: String.
 Required.
 URL prefix of the Clay site you want to reindex, e.g. `http://foo.com`.
 * **transforms**: String.
 Optional.
 Path to directory containing transforms.
 See "Transforms" below.
+* **x-forwarded-host**: String.
+X-forwared-host header to include in every request to Amphora.
+Useful if you want to pass an IP as a `prefix`.

+## Context object

+The context object is passed to each transform and handler.
+It includes data about the current site reindexing.
+It is similar to the options argument, except:

+* **handlers** is an object mapping cmpt name to handler fnc, not a string
+* **fetchOpts** is an object describing node-fetch opts sent with every Amphora request.
+It is derived from the `x-forwarded-host` option.

 ## Transforms